top of page

 Complainant expressly acknowledges that different or additional facts may be discovered aside from what Complainant knows or believes to be true with respect to the Claims.
 Complainant agrees that this Agreement will remain in effect in all aspects as a full and final release of the Claims released, notwithstanding any different or additional facts.

-Absent fraud, misrepresentation, or other exceptions, the agreement will cover all facts (known or unknown) for the entire period prior to the settlement being signed and you will not be able to bring a claim upon discovering new facts.
+Absent fraud, misrepresentation, or other exceptions, the agreement will cover all facts (known or unknown) for the entire period prior to the settlement being signed, and you will not be able to bring a claim upon discovering new facts.
 It's important to investigate and assess your claim prior to resolving it.

 Waiver and Voluntary Dismissal of Any Filed Claims.